History of the Logan Library

 - "Statistical Annual Report to the Utah State Library", 1921-current.

-- Virginia Hanson served the library community for 29 years.
+- Virginia Hanson served as head librarian for 29 years.
 This was a record for the Logan Library until Ron Jenkins retired in 2011, having served for just over 30 years.

 - Godfrey, Kenneth W. Logan, Utah: A One Hundred Fifty Year History.
 Exemplar Press, 2010, page 333.